Corbett National Park

 The Park is a home to a variety of animals such as tigers, leopard, sambar, deer, langur monkeys, wild boars, peacocks, spotted deer, crocodiles, Sloth and Himalayan Black bears, Indian Grey Mongoose, otters, yellow-throated martens,and wild elephants.
 The park is also a paradise of birds with more than 580 bird species, including both resident and migratory, residing here.

 In the Park fishing is allowed at Pancheshwar, Ramgarh and Binsar with special permission from forest officials.

 For exploring the Park tourists can opt for Elephant safari or Jeep safari.

 Best Time To Visit:

 The temperature may vary from 5°C to 30°C during the winter.
 Summer temperatures normally do not rise above 40°C .

 A variety of accommodation facilities are available within and outside the Park.
 To experience wilderness at its best you can choose to stay inside the Park.

-By Air: The nearest airport is at Phoolbagh in Pantnagar.
+The nearest airport is at Phoolbagh in Pantnagar.
 This domestic airport is 50 kilometers off Corbett.

-By Rail: The nearest railhead is at Ramnagar.
+The nearest railhead is at Ramnagar.
 This railhead is connected to other major cities of North India.

-By Road: Buses to the Corbett National Park are available from Delhi, Lucknow and Ramnagar.
+Buses to the Corbett National Park are available from Delhi, Lucknow and Ramnagar.
 Several Delhi Transport Corporation (DTC) buses connect Delhi to Corbett National Park.